 Looking for THE BEST soft sourdough cinnamon roll recipe from scratch?
 These easy, overnight rolls are it!
-Tips shared for additional make-ahead options.
+Made with bubbly, active sourdough starter & tips shared for make-ahead options.
+Makes 8 rolls.

-Ahh… sourdough cinnamon rolls.
-Soft, feathery scrolls of luscious sweet dough filled with swirls of warm cinnamon-sugar.
-Can you think of anything more cozy for breakfast?!
+Sourdough cinnamon rolls: soft, feathery scrolls of luscious sweet dough filled with gooey swirls of warm cinnamon-sugar.
+Can you think of anything more cozy for breakfast besides a slice of toasted sourdough bread?!

-TIP: Before you begin, check out my Baker’s Schedule.
+Before your begin: check out my Baker’s Schedule.
 You’ll have a better idea of when to start the dough and how to prep ahead.

-How long will it take?
-Rise times will vary according to temperature.
-For example, my dough took 12 hrs. @ 67 F (made at 8:00 PM and ready by 8:00 AM).
-Your room temperature may differ than mine which will effect the rise time.
+How long will it take to rise?
+Temperature controls time.
+For example, my dough took ~12 hrs. @ 67 F. Your room temperature may differ from mine which will effect the rise time.
 This is normal.
-Always watch the dough and not the clock!
+Watch the dough and not the clock!

-Remove the dough from the bowl, gently pat into a rough rectangle and let rest to relax the gluten.
+Ok, so now: remove the dough from the bowl.
+Gently pat into a rough rectangle and let rest to relax the gluten.
 It will be easier to roll out.

 Lightly dust the dough and your rolling pin with flour.
-Roll the dough into a 16 x 12-ish rectangle.
-Use a tape measure for accuracy; you’ll end up with approximately 8 rolls to fit a 9-inch springform pan.
+Roll the dough in a 16 x 12-ish rectangle.
+When first testing recipes, I never thought the above dimensions were that important.
+But it’s actually crucial: you’ll get ~8 rolls to fit a 9-inch springform pan.

 Sprinkle with the cinnamon-sugar mixture leaving a 1/2-inch border around the edges.
 Smooth it out with your hands.
 The texture will go from dry and sandy to almost wet-looking.

-TIP: If at any point the dough starts to stick (it tends to get warm from the heat of your hands) lightly oil or flour your fingertips, take a deep breath and try working with it again.
+Tip: If at any point the dough sticks (it tends to get warm from the heat of your hands), lightly oil or flour your finger tips and try working with it again.

-Place the rolls into a parchment lined pan and let rest for about 1- 2 hours, or until the dough puffs up.
+Place the rolls into a parchment-lined springform pan and let rest for about 1-2 hours, or until the dough puffs us.

 Run out of time?
 After resting for 1 hour, cover the dough and chill in the fridge until ready to use.
-Before baking, give the rolls more time to plump up at room temperature, if necessary.
-Alternatively, freeze the dough: skip the resting step, cover the pan in two layers of plastic wrap and pop in the freezer (see recipe below for defrosting instructions).
+Before baking, give the rolls more time to plump up at room temperature.
+Alternatively, freeze the dough: skip the resting step, cover the pan in two layers of plastic wrap and freeze (see recipe below for defrosting instructions).

 Here’s what the dough looked like before resting…